mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 - Only use a single file for the graphics to avoid unnecessary http requests.
 - Should not require any extra html element.
 Adding the proper class to any element should be all that is needed.
 - Must be cached by the browser.
-- Falls back gracefully for browsers that do not support the features used.
+- Must be visually consistant across browsers.
+Otherwise, it should flag those that are not supported.

 ### Feature 1: making it resizeable